 Note: Some schools choose not release this information.
 If you have any questions regarding missing numbers, be sure to reach out to The University of Tennessee directly.

 Your high school grade point average (GPA) is a number that reflects your high school academic performance.
 A weighted GPA or an unweighted GPA are the two possible GPA scores considered by colleges.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

 The University of Tennessee considers standardized tests scores during the admissions process.

-The University of Tennessee does not have a test optional admissions policy.
+The University of Tennessee has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other The University of Tennessee applicants, you should strive to earn between 1140 and 1290 (or higher!) on the SAT.
-At The University of Tennessee 25% of admitted students scored higher than 1290 and 25% of scored lower than 1140, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a The University of Tennessee student is 1218.
+To be competitive with other The University of Tennessee applicants, you should strive to score between 1180 and 1340 (or higher!) on the SAT.
+At The University of Tennessee 25% of admitted students scored higher than 1340 and 25% of scored lower than 1180, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a The University of Tennessee student is 1250.